Tableau is the new Apple

-It’s hard to watch Tableau Software CEO Christian Chabot and Tableau visual-analysis demos and not think of Steve Jobs and Mac OS X. Chabot has the same bright stage presence, and his product has the same simplicity and elegance.
+I watch Tableau Software CEO Christian Chabot demonstrate Tableau visual-analysis and I can’t help think of Steve Jobs and Mac OS X. Chabot has the same bright stage presence, and his product has the same simplicity and elegance.
 Like Mac, Tableau makes you love it.

 In Monday’s keynote, Chabot couldn’t pace.
 The conference’s overflow crowd left little room for the tiny stage.
 His address had none of the self-conscious cool of a Jobs production and more reason and humor.
 This is a business crowd, not a consumer one, and he connected.